kasunfg87/kasunfg87/README.md

 <body>
   <p class="justified-text">
-    I'm an experienced Flutter Developer with years of experience in developing high-quality mobile applications using Flutter framework.
-Skilled in designing and developing custom widgets, integrating APIs, and optimizing app performance for iOS and Android platforms.
-Strong understanding of Flutter architecture and state management techniques, with hands-on experience in using popular state management libraries like Provider and Bloc.
-Proven track record of delivering successful projects on time and within budget.
-Passionate about staying up-to-date with the latest trends and technologies.
+    I am a self-taught Software Developer with over 4 years of .NET development experience and 3+ years in Flutter development.
+Currently, I am passionate about Flutter, where I excel in creating custom widgets, integrating APIs, and optimizing performance for iOS and Android.
+My expertise includes a deep understanding of state management libraries like Provider, Bloc, and Riverpod, as well as a solid grasp of Object-Oriented Programming (OOP) practices.

+I am skilled in writing clean, maintainable code, and I bring strong problem-solving abilities and attention to detail to every project.
+I have advanced skills in writing widget and unit tests and exceptional debugging capabilities.
+My experience includes building apps that support multiple locales, adhere to material guidelines, and follow clean architecture principles.
+I collaborate closely with UI/UX designers to create visually appealing and user-friendly interfaces, continuously improve development processes, and integrate REST APIs, GraphQL, and WebSockets.
+With a comprehensive understanding of the full mobile development life cycle, version control (Git), and best practices like SOLID principles and DRY methodologies, I am dedicated to delivering high-quality, scalable software solutions.
   </p>
 </body>